top of page

 ANTICIPATED FUTURE TIMELINE:

-• If we are successful in securing grant funding and permits – possibly by late 2025 -- we will proceed with our partners to issue a Request for Proposals from qualified environmental contractors to perform the actual implementation work.
-If all goes well and according to plan, we look forward to that work taking place in the 2026-2027 time frame.
-Once the implementation work is completed, additional maintenance will be necessary in subsequent years to prevent or minimize re-invasion of the restoration area by Norway maples and other invasive species.
+• If we were to be successful in securing grant funding and permits we would proceed to issue a Request for Proposals from qualified environmental contractors to (a) have a contractor perform the actual project implementation work (the "construction contractor"), and (b) to have a separate contractor oversee the work of the construction contractor (the "oversight contractor).
+These steps would likely take about 2+/- years.
+Once the implementation work is completed, additional maintenance will be necessary for at least ten years to prevent or minimize re-invasion of the restoration area by Norway maples and other invasive species.

 <<<<<<<<<<<<<<<<<<<<>>>>>>>>>>>>>>>>>>>>